Ngā Rauru

 Ngā Rauru (also Ngā Rauru Kītahi) is a Māori iwi in the South Taranaki region of New Zealand.
-In the 2006 census, 4,047 Māori claimed affiliation to Ngā Rauru, representing 12 hapu.
+In the 2006 census, 4,047 Māori claimed affiliation to Ngā Rauru, representing 12 hapū.

 History

 Early history

 The early history of Ngā Rauru kitahī starts before the coming of the Te Kāhui Rere, a Māori tribe that is situated in the South Taranaki area.
 The iwi takes its name from Rauru Kītahi, a Māori warrior who, after travelling extensively throughout New Zealand, settled in the south Taranaki region.
 Rauru Kītahi was the first son of Ruarangi and Rongoueroa (see History of Te Āti Awa), and a descendant of Toi-te-huatahi.
 Awanuiarangi, the founding ancestor of Te Āti Awa, was Rauru's half-brother.

-Tribal and land wars
+Tribal and New Zealand Wars

 In the early 19th century, northern iwi including Ngā Puhi and Ngāti Toa fought other Māori iwi in campaigns throughout the North Island, armed with European muskets.
 Ngā Rauru came under attack from Ngāti Toa in 1822, and from Ngāti Tuwharetoa in the 1840s.
+The last conflict of the Musket Wars occurred at Te Ihupuku Pā in 1845, with Ngāti Tuwharetoa being convinced by the Anglican Bishop of New Zealand and an army major to return to Taupō without a shot being fired.

 Initial trade relations with Europeans were profitable.
-However, in the 1850s divisions emerged within tribes across Taranaki over land sales to the government.
+In the 1850s divisions emerged within tribes across Taranaki over land sales to the government.
 This eventually led to the New Zealand Wars, starting in Taranaki.
 As a result, 607 square kilometres was confiscated from Ngā Rauru by Crown troops.
 In 1868, Ngā Rauru supported the Ngāti Ruanui leader Tītokowaru against Crown troops.
 In response, Crown troops destroyed and confiscated more Ngā Rauru land, devastating the economy of the iwi.
 Subsequent loss of control of Ngā Rauru land occurred through improper land title acquisitions by the New Zealand Government.

 Some redress was attempted by the New Zealand Government.
 Some land was returned to Māori control, but under perpetual lease by the Public Trustee, and ignoring traditional collective Māori title.
-The Sim Commission of 1926-1927 attempted to compensate Taranaki iwi including Ngā Rauru, but this was seen by many iwi as insufficient, conducted with little or no consultation with Taranaki iwi.
+The Sim Commission of 1926–1927 attempted to compensate Taranaki iwi including Ngā Rauru, but this was seen by many iwi as insufficient, conducted with little or no consultation with Taranaki iwi.